wethod/learning-center-source/content/planning/index.md

 * Review the budget and wait for the approval of a supervisor.
 * Quickly convert available budget days from another user level.

+**Repeat an allocation**

+1. Click "Enable recurring mode" on the top right
+2. Select the allocation you want to repeat
+3. Choose the option "Repeat allocation"
+4. Select an option between "All allocations" to repeat the whole allocation in the day/week or "Single allocation" to repeat a single allocation.
+5. Choose the pattern of repetition
+6. Select an end date for the repetition.
+7. Click "Plan"
+8. A notification will alert you if the budget is not sufficient to cover the repetition in the time range selected
+9. A notification will alert you if the repetition pattern clashes with existing allocations.
+9. Disable recurring mode

+**Remove future allocations**

+1. Click "Enable recurring mode" on the top right
+2. Select the allocation you want to repeat
+3. Choose the option "Remove future allocations"
+4. Select an option between "All allocations" to remove the whole set of allocations from the future or "Single allocation" to remove a single allocation from the future.
+5. Select an end date.
+6. Click "Apply"
+7. Disable recurring mode

 ### Convert available budget days from another user level